defencedigital/moduk-service-manual/src/security-classifications/how-to-mark-information.md

 ## OFFICIAL information

-Where possible, you need to mark information as OFFICIAL.
+You need to mark information as OFFICIAL when it is practical to do so.

 If the information can be printed out, add the marking to the header and footer.